Certora/Documentation/docs/cvl/ghosts.md

   - [`ghost mapping`](https://github.com/Certora/Examples/blob/14668d39a6ddc67af349bc5b82f73db73349ef18/CVLByExample/structs/BankAccounts/certora/specs/Bank.spec#L117)

-Restrictions on Ghost Definitions
+Restrictions on ghost definitions
 ---------------------------------
-- A ghost cannot refer to solidity or `CVL` functions or to other ghosts.
-It can refer to itself.
+- A ghost axiom cannot refer to `Solidity` or `CVL` functions or to other ghosts.
+It can refer to the ghost itself.
 - Since the signature of a ghost contains just parameter types without names, it cannot refer to its parameters.
  `forall` can be used in order to refer the storage referred to by the parameters.
+[Example](https://github.com/Certora/Examples/blob/61ac29b1128c68aff7e8d1e77bc80bfcbd3528d6/CVLByExample/summary/ghost-summary/ghost-mapping/certora/specs/WithGhostSummary.spec#L12).
 - A struct is not allowed as the key or the output type of a ghost mapping.